maybal9/Cost-Register-Automata-library/README.md

 # Cost-Register-Automata-library
-a java library for Cost Register Automata
+A Java library for Cost Register Automata